yzhuoning/Awesome-CLIP/README.md

 # Awesome CLIP
 This repo collects the research resources of CLIP (Contrastive Language-Image Pre-Training) proposed by OpenAI.
-If you find this repo useful, please star this repo.
 If you would like to contribute, please open issues or pull requests.

 ## CLIP
 - Learning Transferable Visual Models From Natural Language Supervision [[paper](https://arxiv.org/abs/2103.00020)][[code](https://github.com/openai/CLIP)]